Free delivery for new forklift batteries.

 Causes of deep discharge

-Deep discharge occurs when the battery is discharged below its minimum voltage.
+Deep discharge occurs when a battery's voltage falls below the minimum permissible voltage.
 Common causes include:

 • Defective chargers or damaged charging cables